BBC Radio 3: The "music" controllers

-The current controller of Radio 3 is Alan Davey, since January 2015.
-In September 2022, the BBC announced that Davey is to stand down as controller of BBC Radio 3 in March 2023.
+The current controller of Radio 3 is Sam Jackson, who replaced Alan Davey in April 2023.

 Operation

 BBC Radio 3 broadcasts from studios inside the 1930s wing of Broadcasting House in central London.
 However, in addition to these studios, certain programmes and performances are broadcast from other BBC bases including from BBC Cymru Wales' Cardiff headquarters and BBC North's headquarters at MediaCityUK, Salford.
-The BBC also has recording facilities at the Royal Albert Hall, the Royal Festival Hall and the Queen Elizabeth Hall which can be used to record and broadcast performances at these venues.
+The BBC also has recording facilities at the Royal Albert Hall, the Royal Festival Hall and the Queen Elizabeth Hall which can be used to record and broadcast performances at these London venues.

-BBC Radio 3 is broadcast on the FM band between 90.2 and 92.6 MHz, on DAB Digital Radio, the digital television services Freeview, Freesat, Sky, Virgin Media, TalkTalk TV and Virgin Media Ireland and on BBC Sounds both online and on the app, where Radio 3 programmes can be listened back to.
+Radio 3 is broadcast on the FM band between 90.2 and 92.6 MHz, on DAB Digital Radio, the digital television services Freeview, Freesat, Sky, Virgin Media, TalkTalk TV and Virgin Media Ireland and on BBC Sounds both online and on the app, where Radio 3 programmes can be listened back to.

 On its FM frequencies, the station uses less dynamic range compression of the volume of music than rival station Classic FM.
 On DAB it uses dynamic range control (DRC) which allows compression to be defined by the user.

 The station also uses a BBC-designed pulse-code modulation digitisation technique similar to NICAM, which is used for outside broadcasts running through a telephone line.
 This runs at a sample rate of 14,000 per second per channel.
 A similar technique was later used for recording at the same rate.
-In September 2010, for the final week of the Proms broadcasts, the BBC trialled XHQ (Extra High Quality), a live Internet stream transmitted at a rate of 320kbit/s, instead of Radio 3's usual 192kbit/s, using its AAC-LC 'Coyopa' coding technology.
+In September 2010, for the final week of the Proms broadcasts, the BBC trialled XHQ (Extra High Quality), a live Internet stream transmitted at a rate of 320kbit/s, instead of Radio 3's usual 192 kbit/s, using its AAC-LC 'Coyopa' coding technology.
 This technology was later developed further, and Radio 3 became the first BBC Radio station to broadcast permanently in this High Definition Sound (as it has been termed) format.